Nepiki/Guides/Resident-Evil-1.5-(Prototype)-(PlayStation).md

 <details><summary>Spoilers</summary>The achievement is there to notify you how many enemies you have left in the R.P.D Station before moving to the next stage, there’s a total of **105** enemies you’ll need to kill for this achievement, which makes critical use of every ammunition box you’ll find at the R.P.D Station with great accuracy so as to not miss any.
 It’s recommended to use the knife whenever possible to not waste good ammo you’ll need later and also you can backtrack after getting more ammo the later stages.

 The list of enemies includes:
+- 3 Missable zombies in B1 Corridor before you turn on the power
 - All 20 zombies in the Lobby
 - All 20 zombies in the West Corridor
 - All the Crows